carotopia/carotopia/README.md

 ⭐   I'm Carolina, from Mexico

-⭐   I really enjoy designing and programming video games, as well as UX design in general
+⭐   I really enjoy designing and programming video games, as well as backend development

 ⭐   I'm currently studying Computer Science and Technology